Skip to Content

 CFS is rare in

 children.
-It may occur in teenagers, especially young teenage girls.
+It may occur in teens, especially young teenage girls.
 Unlike

-adults, teenagers are more likely to develop CFS after having an illness such
+adults, teens are more likely to develop CFS after having a flu-like illness.

 It's important to talk to your

 doctor about any symptoms you may have.